 Keep an eye on the wound site over the next five days.
 If you have any bleeding or discharge, or notice any redness or swelling, opening of the wound, or excessive tenderness, please contact the Cardiac Care Unit.

-If the S-ICD delivers an electric shock it may feel like a heavy thump in your chest.
-You need to contact the Cardiac Device team as soon as possible so your device can be checked by a cardiac physiologist.
-Please leave a message if it is out of hours.
-If you are feeling unwell after the S-ICD has delivered a shock, or the device delivers repeated shocks, you should dial 999 to be taken to your nearest Accident and Emergency Department.
+If the ICD delivers an electric shock it may feel like a heavy thump in your chest.
+You need to contact the Cardiac Department so your device can be checked by a cardiac physiologist.
+If you are feeling unwell after the ICD has delivered a shock, or the device delivers repeated shocks, you should dial 999 to be taken to your nearest Accident and Emergency Department.

 What happens next?

 A detailed report will be sent to your GP which will be copied to you.
 You will be seen again in the outpatients clinic.
 An appointment will be sent to you through the post.